MuhammeedAlaa/MasterClassBackEnd/README.md

 ## Install instructions
 - Run `docker-compose up -d` on this directory
-- Head to your request to `localhost:3000`
+- Head your request to `localhost:3000`